This article is about the damaging effects of high blood sugar on the blood vessels after a meal.

 Endothelial dysfunction is the start of atherosclerosis.
 Once it starts, inflammation results from the produced free radicals and activated neutrophils, the most common type of white blood cells.

-Oxidative stress from inflammation causes further damage to the endothelium and the mitochondria to decrease ATP production.
+Oxidative stress from inflammation causes further damage to the endothelium and the mitochondria, which decreases ATP production.

 The cells use adenosine triphosphate (ATP) for fuel to maintain the health of the arteries 24/7.
 If energy is lacking, cellular maintenance goes down the drain.

-In summary, post-prandial hyperglycemia lead to the loss of the maintenance function of the endothelium or vascular failure.
+In summary, post-prandial hyperglycemia leads to the loss of the maintenance function of the endothelium or vascular failure.

 There are other nasty cardiovascular diseases like aortic dissection and aortic aneurysms.
 They are all life-threatening.